-Community Development Department staff will conduct a study session with the City Council on March 22, 2022, to present the findings of the Draft Financial Evaluation and public comments received.
+Community Development Department staff will conduct a study session with the City Council on January 24, 2023, to present the findings of the Draft Financial Evaluation.
 Staff will also seek City Council guidance for framework of the future inclusionary housing program, including the inclusionary housing percentage, applicability of the program and alternatives for compliance.

 Draft Inclusionary Housing Financial Evaluation prepared by Keyser Marston Associates, Inc. dated February 17, 2022

 September 14, 2021 - City Council Study Session Presentation

 March 22, 2022 - City Council Study Session Presentation